Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Introduction

 \subsection{Main results}

 Let us explain more details about the construction of partial Okounkov bodies.
-Recall that any admissible flag on $X$ induces a rank $n$ valuation on $\mathbb{C}(X)$ of rational rank $n$.
+Recall that any admissible flag on $X$ induces a rank $n$ valuation on $\mathbb{C}(X)$ with values in $\mathbb{Z}^n$.
 We will work more generally with such valuations, not necessarily coming from admissible flags on $X$.
 We define a set

 similar to $\Gamma(L)$.
 Here $\mathcal{I}(\bullet)$ denotes the multiplier ideal sheaf in the sense of Nadel.
 However, a key difference here is that $\Gamma(L,\phi)$ is not a semigroup in general.
 Thus, the constructions in both \cite{LM09} and \cite{KK12} break down.
 We will show that in this case, there is still a canonical construction of Okounkov bodies.